Supported test types

 Fatty acid labs

-Fatty acid tests appear under a Fatty Acids sidebar group, with each lab in its own subcategory.
+Fatty acid tests appear under a Fatty Acids group, with each lab in its own subcategory.
 Results from different labs are never mixed together.| Lab / product | Detection |

 |---|---|